 Downtown, in the harbor, and along Coast Highway in South Oceanside, or South O, you’ll find gift, vintage and antique shopping.
 Downtown Oceanside has a lively, fresh-air Farmers Market Thursday mornings and a Sunset Market with hot food and live entertainment Thursday evenings.
 There are also several new restaurants in the downtown area.
 Throughout the city, you’ll find many local community shopping centers and several natural or organic food stores.
-Carlsbad’s mall, The Shoppes at Carlsbad (formerly Plaza Camino Real), sits right at Oceanside’s border.
-It recently added a 12-screen upscale Regal multiplex theater and a 40,000-square-foot 24 Hour Fitness.
-Additionally, Rouse Properties just purchase the mall and plan to do a comprehensive renovation with an interior makeover and engaging streetscape.
+Carlsbad’s mall, The Shoppes at Carlsbad (formerly Plaza Camino Real), sits right at Oceanside’s border and is undergoing a multi-phase renovation with an interior makeover, engaging streetscape, and new retail, dining and entertainment options.
 Surrounding the mall in Carlsbad and Oceanside, you’ll find several additional centers with a variety of shops, fitness centers and restaurants.

 SPORTS AND RECREATION